Nooshant/Questions/postgres.md

 Update : A candidate key is a unique key that can be used as a primary key.
 Composite key is a key of two or more attributes that uniquely identifies the row.
 A key is a set of columns that can be used to uniquely identify each row within a table

+ # Primary vs Unique key

+- Primary key will not accept NULL values whereas Unique key can accept NULL values.
+- A table can have only one primary key whereas there can be multiple unique key on a table.